pratimd2/A-Project-Work-on-Multinomial-Logistic-Regression/README.md

 # A-Project-Work-on-Multinomial-Logistic-Regression
-Brief Description on Logistic and Multiple Logistic Regression.
+Brief Description on Logistic and Multinomial Logistic Regression.
 Data Description and analysis.
 Defining Response and Predictor Variables.
 Defining the category of response Variable(Y=0).